parixitas/ASP.NET-MVC-2024/README.md

 Two Method implemented for timezone conversion:
 1. Using C# System timezone classes and methods.
-2. Using third party api call: api.timezonedb.com
+2. Using third party api call: timeapi